-A PRA peer review is a one-time evaluation of the applicable (e.g., internal events, internal flood, internal fire, seismic, external flood, high winds) PRA that examines both the current PRA, and the associated configuration control process (maintenance and upgrade process) (see Section 1-5 of the ASME/ANS PRA Standard).
-As stated in Section 1-6.1 of the ASME/ANS PRA Standard, "The peer review need not assess all aspects of the PRA against all requirements in the Technical Requirements Section ...; however, enough aspects of the PRA shall be reviewed for the reviewers to achieve consensus on the adequacy of methodologies and their implementation for each PRA element."
-The set of key review areas identified in Sections 1-6.3 and 1-6.6 of the ASME/ANS PRA Standard for the technical element(s) being peer reviewed must be addressed.
+A PRA peer review is a one-time2 evaluation of the applicable scope-(e.g., internal events, internal flood, internal fire, seismic, external flood, high winds, low power/shutdown (LPSD)) PRA and its scope, which examines both the current PRA, and the associated configuration control process (maintenance and upgrade process) (see Section 5 of the ASME/ANS Advanced Non-LWR PRA Standard).
+As stated in Section 6.1 of the ASME/ANS Advanced Non-LWR PRA Standard, "The peer review need not assess all aspects of the PRA against all the technical requirements in Section 4 of this Standard, but must address all supporting requirements relevant to the scope of the peer review.
+However, enough aspects of the PRA shall be reviewed for the reviewers to achieve consensus on the adequacy of the assessment of each applicable supporting requirement (SR), as well as the methodologies and their implementation for each PRA technical element."
+The set of key review areas identified in Sections 6.2, 6.3 and 6.6 of the ASME/ANS Advanced Non-LWR PRA Standard for the technical element(s) being peer reviewed must be addressed.

-The general scope of the implementation of this PRA peer review process includes review of the applicable Part(s) of the ASME/ANS PRA Standard, plus a review of PRA maintenance and upgrade SRs shown in Appendix B. The peer review guidance provided in this document does not provide any new technical requirements.
+The general scope of the implementation of this PRA peer review process includes review of the applicable technical elements of the ASME/ANS Advanced Non-LWR PRA Standard.
+The peer review guidance provided in this document does not provide any new technical requirements.

-A full-scope peer review will cover the complete HLRs and SRs for the relevant Part of the ASME/ANS PRA Standard, with each SR either reviewed by the peer review team, or deemed not applicable and documented as such.
-A focused-scope peer review will cover the set of HLRs and SRs for the applicable PRA technical elements in the relevant Part of the ASME/ANS PRA Standard.
-Further, for a focused-scope peer review, the scope may be limited within a PRA technical element to only the SRs that are germane to a specific PRA upgrade (e.g., re-evaluation of pre-initiator human error probabilities).
-The focused peer review may be limited to a single PRA technical element, or may include multiple (or all) technical elements.
-The process is equally valid for a utility having a peer review for a PRA developed to support a new plant (e.g., a design that is not yet build or operating), in which case, it is expected that several SRs, such as those related to walkdowns, will not be applicable.
+A peer review will cover the set of HLRs and SRs for the applicable PRA technical elements in the areas of the ASME/ANS Advanced Non-LWR PRA Standard, with the scope defined by the host user.
+Further, the scope may be limited within a PRA technical element to only the SRs that are germane to a specific PRA upgrade (e.g., re-evaluation of pre-initiator human error probabilities).
+The peer review may be limited to a single PRA technical element, or may include multiple (up to all) technical elements.
+The process is equally valid for a user having a peer review for a PRA developed to support a new plant (e.g., a design that is not yet build or operating), in which case, it is expected that the peer-reviewers may determine that several SRs_such as those related to walkdowns, will are not be applicable.
 A peer review of a newly-developed PRA method will be against the requirements for newly developed PRA methods as endorsed by the NRC.
-A focused-scope peer review of the implementation of a newly-developed PRA method incorporated into a PRA will be against the applicable Part(s) and requirements in the NRC-endorsed ASME/ANS PRA Standard.
+A peer review with a scope focused on the implementation of a newly-developed PRA method incorporated into a PRA will be against the applicable technical elements and requirements in the NRC-endorsed ASME/ANS Advanced Non-LWR PRA Standard.

-Using the PRA peer review process, reviewers assign Capability Categories (CCs) to each of the SRs of the various technical elements of the PRA.
+Using the PRA peer review process, reviewers assign Capability Categories (CCs) to each of the SRs of the various technical elements of the PRA within the scope of the review.
 The CCs denote the capability of the PRA to support applications relative to the SR in question.
-Additionally, by including an examination of the maintenance and upgrade process, the PRA addresses the mechanism by which the PRA will continue to adequately reflect the asbuilt, as-operated plant to support risk-informed applications.
+Additionally, by including an examination of the configuration control process, the PRA addresses the mechanism by which the PRA will continue to adequately reflect the as-built, as-operated, or as-designed, as-to-be-operated plant to support risk-informed applications.

-It is expected that the host utility will have performed a self-assessment of their PRA against the ASME/ANS PRA Standard, considering relevant staff positions as documented in regulatory guidance.
-The results of this self-assessment will be used to help focus the peer review of the PRA.
-The host utility should not request a PRA peer review until this self-assessment is completed.
+It is expected that the host user will have performed a self-assessment of their PRA against the ASME/ANS Advanced Non-LWR PRA Standard, considering relevant staff positions as documented in regulatory guidance endorsing the standard.
+The results of this self-assessment will be used to help focus the peer